dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

 * Install the pre-created building blocks of the Suggestion Box App by clicking [here](http://bit.ly/df16_sb_package) This package includes the app definition, data model, validation rules, process and reports and dashboard which together form the basic Suggestion box Application.You can install this app for Admins only for now.Go [here](https://help.salesforce.com/apex/HTViewHelpDoc?id=distribution_installing_packages.htm) for detailed steps to install an unmanaged package.
-* Extend this application using Lightning components to design a stand-alone Suggestion Box Application which will look somethng like this:
+* Extend this application using Lightning components to design a stand-alone Suggestion Box Application which will look something like this:

 ![alt text](images/SB_app.png)